The Truth About Detox Diets: Do They Really Work?

 The Claims of Detox Diets

-However, proponents of detox diets argue that our modern lifestyles – with all the processed foods, environmental pollutants, and stress we’re exposed to – can put an extra burden on our natural detoxification systems.
-And that’s where these specialized diets come in, right? πŸ€”
+Proponents of detox diets argue that our modern lifestyles – with processed foods, environmental pollutants, and stress – overload our natural detoxification systems.
+That’s where these diets supposedly come in, right?

 The Scientific Evidence